Librarika/manual/docs/cataloging.md

 ## Media

-You can access all your catalog items along with thier associated copy's information from the `Dashboard -> Catalogs -> Catalog Items` section.
+You can access all your catalog items along with their associated copy's information from the `Dashboard -> Catalogs -> Catalog Items` section.
 Clicking on the `View` link next to a Catalog Item will display the item detail containing all the copies.
 You can edit / modify / delete those information for this same detail page.

 ### Smart Add